Decision hub

 Which Dubai desert safari should I pick if I have one evening?

-Evening safari at the AED 199 standard or AED 350 VIP private-table tier is the right pick for a single Dubai evening.
-The format bundles a 3 PM hotel pickup, the dune-bashing segment on the Lahbab line, the sunset ridge stop, the Bedouin camp arrival, the cultural lineup, and a buffet or plated BBQ inside a 6-hour window that lands you back at the hotel by 9:30 PM.
+Evening safari at the AED 199 standard or AED 350 VIP private-table package is the right pick for a single Dubai evening.
+The format bundles a 3 PM hotel pickup, the dune-bashing segment on the Lahbab line, the sunset ridge stop, the desert camp arrival, the cultural lineup, and a buffet or plated BBQ inside a 6-hour window that lands you back at the hotel by 9:30 PM.
 The morning safari is the right pick when you fly out late the same day, when the traveller is pregnant or motion-sensitive, or when you want photographs on a cooler dune face.
-The overnight tier needs a full day off the hotel calendar.
+The overnight package needs a full day off the hotel calendar. -

 Is a private safari worth the price for two travellers?